Peter Potaptchik

 peter.potaptchik@stats.ox.ac.uk

-I’m a DPhil student in the Department of Statistics at the University of Oxford, advised by George Deligiannidis, Saifuddin Syed, and Yee Whye Teh.
-I’m currently based at Harvard University as a Visiting Fellow, working with Michael Albergo.
+I'm a DPhil student at the University of Oxford, advised by Yee Whye Teh, and currently based at Harvard University as a Fellow, where I work with Michael Albergo.

 Previously, I worked with Chris J. Maddison and Daniel Roy at the University of Toronto, where I completed my BSc in Computer Science and Statistics.